lonelycode/tyk-io-site-content/dashboard-v0-9/portal/pages.md

 ### Markdown

-As you can see from the above snipped, the piped `| markDown` operator will try to render the content as markdown, this can be very helpful for generating content without having to add custom markup into the raw content.
+As you can see from the above snippet, the piped `| markDown` operator will try to render the content as markdown, this can be very helpful for generating content without having to add custom markup into the raw content.